petkaantonov/bluebird/README.md

 - Trying to retrieve the `.then` property from object to see if it's a function might throw.
 - Retrieving `.then` property multiple times from an object might return different result every time, or might be deleted after some time
-- Calling the `.then` property of an object before necessary (just in time thenables) might cause problems
 - etc.

 What you want in a browser is pretty much that the `return $.get` line works.
 Can you imagine jQuery defining a getter on `.then` property that throws?